 Where can you find alternative, environmentally friendly approaches to artistic production, ideas for resource-conserving work, tips and shared experiences with regard to environmentally-conscious travel in the cultural sector?
 Numerous handbooks and guides have been published in recent years for the various arts and cultural fields.

 The publications produced by Julie's Bicycle are especially worth mentioning.
 Julie’s Bicycle is a British initiative that has been trying to reduce the gap between environmental sustainability and the cultural and creative industries since 2007.
 The organisation offers webinars on the subject and has also undertaken several case studies as well as initiating various research projects on sustainability and mobility, including the following:

 Other organisations have also published works in this field, including the following:

-Around the world there are countless small and large projects and initiatives started by artists and others engaged in the cultural sector that challenge artistic work (especially their own work) in terms of the environment, present alternatives and serve as role models.
+Around the world there are countless small and large projects and initiatives started by artists, creatives and others engaged in the cultural sector that challenge artistic work (especially their own work) in terms of the environment, present alternatives and serve as role models.
 Sensitise and find imitators is often the motto.
 A few dedicated examples from recent years are presented in the paragraphs that follow.